Victorian Autism Specific Early Learning and Care Centre - Margot Prior Wing

 Bookings can be made for:

-- All day for a maximum of three days per week
+- All day for a minimum of three days per week

-- Enrolment is for one year only (February to December)
+- Enrolment is for one calendar year only (January to December)